cceverit/hambot/README.md

   hambot align [x]: Hambot will assign your target a tumblr alignment.<br>
   hambot insult [x]: Hambot will insult your target in the Shakespearean fashion.<br>
   hambot changename [x]: You can change Hambot's nickname in your server, if you have permission.<br>
+Plus a couple secret commands for you to figure out on your own!